cyberbotics/webots-doc/guide/installation-procedure.md

 ### Mac OS X security

-During the first launch of Webots, Mac OS X may complain about the opening of Webots because it is from an unidentified developer
-(see [this figure](#unidentified-developer-dialog)).
+During the first Webots launch, Mac OS X may complain about opening Webots because it is from an unidentified developer (see [this figure](#unidentified-developer-dialog)).

 %figure "Unidentified developer dialog"